5 apps to track business expenses

 Cost: $8/month for Professional, $20/month for Company

 If you’re used to keeping all of your receipts in a shoebox and dealing with them later, you need Shoeboxed.
-Shoeboxed will help you digitize your receipts, either through their app or their “magic envelopes.”
+Shoeboxed will help you digitize your receipts, either through their app or their "magic envelopes."
 You can throw all of your receipts into one of these magic envelopes and they will digitize and organize them at their offices — perfect for people who just want to collect receipts and deal with them later.
 Shoeboxed also features some pretty advanced OCR tech.
-Basically, OCR allows it to read the words in an image and make them searchable, just like any other document.
+Basically, OCR allows it to read the words in an image and make them searchable, just like any other document -- a huge benefit to any self-employment expense tracker.

 Cost: $9.95/month for Lite, $29.95/month for Classic, $49.95/month for Business